 Special Response Team (SRT)

-(d) SRT members shall successfully complete the physical agility exam annually to maintain team membership.
+- 3. 500 yard timed run - (e) SRT members shall successfully complete the physical standard exam annually to maintain team membership.
+This is to be determined by the SRT Commander(s), and the needs of the team.